zeldaret/oot/docs/music_macro_language.md

 end

 .layer layer0
-ldshortvel 5               # Loads gate value at index 5 (27) to be used for subsequent notes. notedvg PITCH_C4, 6, 0     # Plays C4 with gate 27 and duration of 6 ticks.
+ldshortvel 5               # Loads velocity value at index 5 (27) to be used for subsequent notes. notedvg PITCH_C4, 6, 0     # Plays C4 with gate 27 and duration of 6 ticks.
 notevg PITCH_D4, 6, 0      # Plays D4 with gate 27 and the same duration as previous.
 notevg PITCH_F4, 6, 0
-ldshortgate 3              # Loads gate value at index 3 (10) to be used for subsequent notes. notevg PITCH_G4, 6, 0      # Plays G4 with gate 10 and same duration as previous.
+ldshortvel 3               # Loads velocity value at index 3 (10) to be used for subsequent notes. notevg PITCH_G4, 6, 0      # Plays G4 with gate 10 and same duration as previous.
 notevg PITCH_G4, 6, 0
 notevg PITCH_C5, 6, 0

 .data

-.array shortvel
+.array shortvels
 .byte 4
 .byte 5
 .byte 8